rdrr1990/bigKRLS/README.md

 For more detail, you may be interested in reading our [working paper](https://people.stanford.edu/pmohanty/sites/default/files/mohanty_shaffer_bigkrls_paper.pdf) or watching our [latest presentation](https://www.youtube.com/watch?v=4WYDIXLUYbc).

 # Installation
 bigKRLS is under active development, and currently requires R version 3.3.0 or later.
-Windows users should use RTools 3.3 or later; Windows users should use R (not RStudio).
+Windows users should use RTools 3.3 or later.
+To use RStudio, Windows must use RStudio 1.1.129 or newer.
 To install, use standard devtools syntax:

 ```
 install.packages("devtools")